 I just bought herbs to plant in my garden.
 Unlike my girlfriend Anne Phyfe who lives in Seattle and has a hedge of rosemary in her yard, all year round, I have to replant mine every spring and hope for enough to get me through the season.
 After I planted the rosemary my hands were perfumed with that fresh herbaceous scent.
 I was moved to cut off some of the new delicate stems and bake it into the baguette that was rising on the counter.
 The result was a crust that had the light smell and taste of rosemary.

 Start by sprinkling the surface with flour so it won’t stick to your hands.
-Take a peach sized piece of dough from your bucket (Master dough with or without herbs (page 25-31), European Peasant dough (page 46), really anything but the enriched doughs will work).
+Take a peach sized piece of dough from your bucket (Master dough with or without herbs, or European Peasant dough from Artisan Bread in Five Minutes a Day, really anything but the enriched doughs will work).

 Pull up the amount you want and cut with a pair of kitchen scissors or a serrated knife.

 Sprinkle with more flour so the cut edges won’t be too sticky,

 quickly form into a loose ball.
 This should take about 30 seconds.

 To get a really nice shaped baguette we start by gently stretching the dough slightly into an oval.

 Next you want to fold the dough in thirds, like a letter.
 Bring in one side and gently press it into the center.

 Bring up the other side and pinch the seem closed.
 This will help you to get a tapered end on your baguette.

 Stretch the dough very gently into a log.
 You don’t want to compress the air out of the dough.
 If it resists your pulling on it then let it rest for just a moment to relax the glutens.